 You need your target market to be much bigger than the number of people you need to reach each month.

-For example, let’s say I sell guinea pig products within Canada and I need to reach 200,000 people per month to make 1000 sales.
+For example, let’s say I sell guinea pig products within Canada, and based on my goals, I need to reach 200,000 people per month.

 I would Google “how many Canadians own guinea pigs”.

 Let’s say I find some general information that suggests around 200,000 homes in Canada have guinea pigs as pets.
-That market isn’t big enough to make 1000 sales per month as a small business with limited reach.
+That market isn’t big enough.

-I won’t be able to reach 100% of guinea pig owners in Canada, which is what I would have to do to reach 200,000 people to make 1000 sales.
+As a small business, I won’t be able to reach 100% of guinea pig owners in Canada.

 But if I make cat products and uncover information that suggestions over 8 million cats are household pets in Canada, that’s a large enough target market.